-If your family celebrates both Jewish and Christian holidays, you’re in luck!
-This year, Hanukkah falls over Christmas, which means you can hang up colorful ornaments while eating latkes by the fireplace.
-If you only observe the Jewish Festival of Lights, you can’t expect a bedazzled tree or knitted stockings, but you can anticipate gift-giving and food-devouring (if you’ve never tried sufganiyot, you’ve never lived) to be equally abundant.
-What makes this traditional holiday even more appealing are the “eight crazy nights,” as Adam Sandler would say, of present-opening and menorah-lighting.
-Growing up, my brother and I would take turns lighting candles with satisfied glee; I mean, what other occasion does a kid get the chance to play with fire in the name of religion?
-Afterward, my mother would run upstairs to snag the “hidden” gifts (we very well knew they were in a kitchen cabinet) that she’d hand-picked for each night.
+What makes this traditional holiday extra appealing are the eight nights of present-opening and menorah-lighting.
+Growing up, my brother and I would take turns lighting candles with satisfied glee; I mean, on what other occasion does a kid get the chance to play with fire in the name of religion?
+Afterward, my mother would run upstairs to snag the “hidden” gifts (we very well knew they were in a kitchen cabinet) that she’d hand-picked for us each night.

-Of course, they don’t make modern Hanukkahs like they used to; in our modern age, we no longer have to scramble for oil to light a fire the way the Maccabees did centuries ago, for example.
+Of course, times are different and people no longer have to scramble for oil to light a fire the way the Maccabees did centuries ago, for example.
 But the tradition of giving Hanukkah gifts wasn’t even established until the 19th century, so rest assured it won’t become archaic anytime soon.

 Our mission at SheKnows is to empower and inspire women, and we only feature products we think you’ll love as much as we do.
 Please note that if you purchase something by clicking on a link within this story, we may receive a small commission of the sale.